2017 Inauguration Boycott: Jim Brown Tells John Lewis To Stop Crying The Blues [Video]

 Reacting to the revelation in a Trump tweet that John Lewis also boycotted George W. Bush’s 2001 swearing-in, the Washington Post added that “None of that takes away from Lewis’s well-earned reputation as a man of principle.
 And nothing Lewis could say or do would erase his heroic efforts — often risking his own personal well-being — in the civil rights movement.
 But what the revelation does do is make it more difficult to paint his opposition to Trump in anything but a partisan way.”

-Although the federal lawmakers have their reasons for staying away from the inauguration ceremony, some Beltway observers have deemed their absence is a form of political theater, in that most if not all of them will be reliable “no” votes for the Trump agenda in Congress.
+Although the federal lawmakers have their reasons for staying away from the inauguration ceremony, some Beltway observers have deemed their absence a form of political theater, in that most if not all of them will be reliable “no” votes for the Trump agenda in Congress.

 Against the backdrop of the inauguration 2017 boycott, and the viewpoints of John Lewis and Jim Brown, do you think that Donald Trump is an illegitimate president?